IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 Vroom (VRM) has filed to raise $300 million in an IPO of its common stock, per an amended registration statement.

-The company has developed an online website to enable buyers and sellers of used automobiles to conduct sale & purchase transactions.
+The company has developed an online website to enable buyers and sellers of used automobiles to conduct sales and purchase transactions.

-VRM is growing sharply and I believe will see only a temporary sales drop in Q2 - Q3 2020 resulting from the Covid19 pandemic, so the IPO may be worth considering.
+VRM is growing sharply and I believe will see only a temporary sales drop in Q2-Q3 2020 resulting from the COVID-19 pandemic, so the IPO may be worth considering.

 Note: Vroom is a candidate for inclusion in my personal IPO portfolio.

-New York, NY-based Vroom was founded to source high demand used automobiles in the U.S. and sell them to buyers via its ecommerce website.
+New York, NY-based Vroom was founded to source high demand used automobiles in the U.S. and sell them to buyers via its e-commerce website.

 Management is headed by CEO Paul Hennessy, who has been with the firm since June 2016 and was previously in several leadership roles at Booking Holdings, a global online travel company where he served most recently as CEO of Priceline.com.